3D modeling in the classroom - High school video tutorials

 HOW 3D MAKES A DIFFERENCE IN CLASS — Teachers Stories #3

-With an easy-to-learn and use 3D content creation tool like Vectary at hand, it didn’t take long for many of the teachers we are collaborating with to start making their own 3D video tutorials.
+With an easy-to-learn 3D design tool like Vectary at hand, it didn’t take long for many of the teachers we are collaborating with to start making their own 3D tutorials.

 Tutorials are a great way to personalize lessons even more as educators can choose their own topics and make them more interactive.
 Another advantage is adding more detailed instructions which are easier to follow for beginner students as well as available for them to review at anytime and anywhere.

 3D modeling tutorials for High school students

 Phil Smith is a design teacher at the American International School of Bucharest, Romania, a private school that follows the IB curriculum from K-12.
 He teaches students from grade 6 to Grade 10, mostly working on product design based on 3D modeling and 3D printing.

 We are really interested in Vectary, as it is a much better next step from Tinkercad.
 We have been using it for about a week with the students.
 They are having a lot of fun, and are very impressed by the great models they can make.

 Phil decided to make a few video tutorials in Vectary with the aim of having them closer to his teaching needs and to those of his students.